 Taking a short-term trade and closing as a long-term trade

-Being a newbie trader, it is very hard to tell the kind of trader you are.
+As a newbie trader, it is very hard to tell the kind of trader you are.
 You open a position on a 15 minute chart and close it after 5 days.
-You open a trade expecting to take profit after 2 hours but closed it after 5 days as a failed trade.
+Of course as a failed trade.

 One of the reasons is, you trade with no stop-loss.
 Secondary, you never want to lose, so keep holding on a belief that the market will come around and move to your direction.